rivas-j/Election-Audit_Python/README.md

 # Election Analysis

-## Overview of Election Audit: Explain the purpose of this election audit analysis.
+## Overview of Election Audit

 ### It's Election season!
 The local election commission needs our help auditing the results in a quick, efficient manner.
-Our solution was to build PyPoll, a Python program that will automate the counting process of the audit.
-The program will certify the numbef of votes cast for each candidate, the winner, and voter turnout per county.
-We accomplished this by processing a CSV file containing the 369,000 votes with PyPoll, which in turn analyzed the votes and generated a handy text file summarizing the results.
+Our solution is PyPoll, a Python program that automates the counting process of the audit.
+This program certifies the numbef of votes cast for each candidate, the winning candidate, and voter turnout per county.
+We're achieving this with PyPoll by processing a CSV file containing the 369,000 votes, analyzing the votes and generating a handy text file summarizing the results.

-## Election-Audit Results: Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.
+## Election-Audit Results

 - PyPoll determined that there were 369,711 total votes cast in this congressional election.
 We utilized the following for loop to tally the total vote count:
 ```